jeremypurser/roundtrip-react-challenge/README.md

 **Initial Data**
 The `unmatched_plan` is fetched on the page load from a random integer of available ids (1 - 4).

+**Text Input Data**
+I chose to make the text inputs read-only based on the requirements docs.
+They are populated by data retrieved from the API and the input data is immutable.

 ### TypeScript